itsmichaelwest/michaelwe.st/README.md

 2. Run `npm install` to install dependencies.
 3. To preview the site, run `npm run dev` and then go to `localhost:3000`.
 4. To build a production deploy, run `npm run build` then `npm run start` and go to `localhost:3000`.

-### Fonts looking different?

-The live website uses font files from Adobe Fonts.
-Because they are only licensed to me, through my Creative Cloud account, I cannot include them in this repository.
-Instead, the fonts are injected automatically at build time on Netlify.